-The options for technology in the classroom have exploded in the 21st century.
-We can use clickers in our classrooms, smartphone and tablet quizzing apps, online course management systems, smartboards, and probably about 100 other things that I haven’t even heard of.
-But one question that continues to pop up is whether students should use technology to take notes.
+The options for technology in the classroom have exploded, but one question that continues to pop up is whether students should use technology to take notes.

 Personally, I have witnessed a number of college students with laptops and tablets taking notes in my own classes.
 With students often bringing their own technology, such as laptops, tablets, and phones that have note capabilities, into the classroom, it is no wonder that many choose to take notes with these devices.
 On the surface, it seems as though the medium through which students take notes should not matter.
 Taking notes is taking notes, right?